-Description Conditions Symbol Min Тур Max Units Output Delay Variation ^[11] Multiple PLLs in internal ZDB are supported concurrently.
-Uncertainty in Input to Output Delay Maximum variation in the static delay from input to output clock between repeated power ups of the chip $\Delta T{ extsf{DELAY}}$ -225 225 ps PLL Pull Range ω{P} 500 ppm
+Description Conditions Symbol Min Тур Max Units Input to Output Delay Variation in external ZDB mode (external ZDB with feedback on the PCB) [13] Any output to any input external feedback is possible.
+Supported for all PLLs.
+Multiple PLLs in external ZDB are supported concurrently Tzdelay -100 100 ps Internal ZDB Mode Input to Output Delay Variation [14] Supported for all PLLs.
+Multiple PLLs in internal ZDB are supported concurrently.
+T ZDELAY,INT -500 500 ps Uncertainty in Input to Output Delay Maximum variation in the static delay from input to output clock between repeated power ups of the chip ΔT DELAY -225 225 ps PLL Pull Range ω P 500 ppm